paivagio/CliNTREc/README.md

 ## Usage

-The system is run by command line but you can also use the useful wrapper provided.
+The system is run by command line but you can also use the useful wrapper provided or the [oficial interface](https://github.com/paivagio/CliNTREc-Interface).
 Bellow are listed the available parameters and usage sintax.

 ### 1. Sintax